lnhbonnie/daily-os-momentum-outcome-map/README.md

 # Daily OS + Momentum Outcome Map

-**Productivity Map** is an Airtable-based operating system that connects every task to the outcome it builds toward.
+**Daily OS + Momentum Outcome Map** is an Airtable-based operating system that connects daily execution to visible outcomes through dependency-based momentum.

 **Problem:** Most task tools flatten work into isolated to-dos.
 They show what to do, but not what possibliity/options/life the task unlocks, how it connects to a larger outcome, AND why it is worth starting now.